Draconian10/StockAssist/Data_Normalization/README.md

 ![image](https://user-images.githubusercontent.com/23314479/207473061-da6c8d4f-6c8e-4d65-97f5-fa731a568955.png)

 Finally, the column tck_sector is removed from the Ticker Master table in order to remove transitive dependency.
+The tck_sub_industry is a foreign key which references to the ti_sub_industry column in the Ticker Industry table.
 The resulting Ticker Master table is as follows:

 ![image](https://user-images.githubusercontent.com/23314479/207473415-9a75b4d6-3843-441a-9bea-a156abf4b512.png)